Do Go On - 314 - The Oak Island Mystery

 I guess that's the land of procrastination.

-And it's a place I visit regularly.
+and it's a place I visit regularly.

 So it's great to have someone looking after that.